 FACTS has largely accomplished these goals, but we are developing our own social studies courses and units of study.
-We have completed 60% of the units.
+We have completed approximately 85% of the units.
 A Social Studies Committee is meeting with classroom teachers to complete the remaining units.
-FACTS uses the Understanding by Design framework (UbD) framework for course design.
+FACTS uses the Understanding by Design (UbD) framework for course design.
 The Understanding by Design® framework (UbDTM framework) offers a planning process and structure to guide curriculum, assessment, and instruction.
-Its two key ideas are contained in the title: 1) focus on teaching and assessing for understanding and learning transfer, and 2) design curriculum "backward" from those ends.Science UBDs are completed at approximately 70%.
-The Science Team are working to accomplish 100% completed UBDs.
-A standardized unit plan format with daily lessons, assessments and resources are being developed.
+Its two key ideas are contained in the title: 1) focus on teaching and assessing for understanding and learning transfer, and 2) design curriculum "backward" from those ends.
+Science UBDs are 100% completed.
+The Science Coordinator, Principal and science teachers are working on enhancing writing in science using the PA Core Standards for Writing in Science and Technical Subjects as an anchor.